 - Clearance Work: Demolition of buildings, bridges, reinforced foundations etc. - Trenching: Breaking trenches out of rocky and frozen ground. - Mining and Quarrying Applications: Demolishing and leveling quarry rock, breaking oversized minerals and other rock-like raw materials.
 Excavation of rock from trenches, foundations and tunneling. - Underwater: Demolition and deepening of shipping channels.
-(Requires conversion from standard type before underwater use!) - Recycling: Breakup of "skulls" from the steel industry.

-4.2 Familiarization of Components
+(Requires special modification for underwater use!) - Recycling: Breakup of "skulls" from the steel industry. - 4.2 Familiarization of Main Components